-DryWired® 101X is an easy-to-apply liquid coating solution ideal for protecting electronics from moisture and corrosion.
+DryWired® 101X is an ultra-thin conformal coating solution ideal for protecting electronics from moisture and corrosion.
 The PFOS/PFOA-free fluoropolymer liquid chemistry relies on a proprietary C6 fluorocarbon to provide hydrophobic and oleophobic properties to electronic substrates.

 The solution is easily applied by dip, spray, spin, flow, or syringe coat, and suspended in a non-toxic, non-flammable, hydrofluoroether solvent that is compatible with a variety of materials.
 Minimal to no masking is required depending on assembly configuration.
 101X dries in seconds to a thin, transparent film with excellent anti-wetting properties against liquids including water, oil, and a variety of chemicals such as heptane, toluene and acetone.
-101X is an excellent product for electronic manufacturers, assemblers, and contract coating facilities to provide an effective solution at a lower cost.
+101X is an excellent product for electronic manufacturers, assemblers, and contract coating facilities.

 - No masking required